bennyclams/untube/readme.md

 FORMAT_FILTER | Filter for available formats | `["mp4", "webm", "ogg", "flv", "3gp", "mkv", "m4a"]`
 RESOLUTION_FILTER | Filter for available resolutions | `[2160, 1920, 1440, 1280, 1080, 960, 720, 480]`
 LANGUAGE_FILTER | Filter for available languages | `None`
+ARCHIVE_ENABLED | Enable archive functionality | `False`
+ARCHIVE_QUEUE | Queue name for archive tasks | `chronos:archive`
+ARCHIVE_LIBRARY | Library name for archiver to use when looking for media | `youtube` B2_APPLICATION_KEY_ID | BackBlaze B2 Application Key ID | `None`
+B2_APPLICATION_KEY | BackBlaze B2 Application Key | `None`

+Notes:
-Note: Any environment variable which can accept multiple values needs to be specified in a comma separated list of values.
-For example, `FORMAT_FILTER=mp4,webm,ogg,flv,3gp,mkv,m4a`
+* Any environment variable which can accept multiple values needs to be specified in a comma separated list of values.
+    * For example, `FORMAT_FILTER=mp4,webm,ogg,flv,3gp,mkv,m4a`
+* The BackBlaze environment variables can be excluded if the user running Untube is authenticated via the b2 CLI, however this is unlikely in a docker container.
+  If these values are not set, Untube will attempt to authenticate via the `.b2_account_info` file in the home directory of the user running the container.

+## Archive Functionality
+The archive functionality as of now is very limited and only supports archiving to BackBlaze B2 via a separate tool also created by me called `chronos`, however this tool isn't released yet, so archive functionality is not really useful at the moment.

+Currently, archive functionality allows videos to be archived via the downloads page in the same way you can delete them, and once archived, are available to be viewed via the archive catalog page.
+Next steps here are to implement pulling functionality and storage to S3 buckets.